 Kevin Anderson challenged my claim, stating, “Dr. Rana speculates that high temperatures may unexpectedly alter how collagen will degrade, so perhaps the Arrhenius equation cannot be properly applied.
 However, he fails to offer any experimental support for his conclusion.
 If he wants to challenge these decay studies, he needs to provide experimental evidence that collagen decay is somehow an exception to this equation.”3

 Fair enough.
 Yet, it was relatively easy for me to find the experimental data he requires.
-A quick literature search produced work published in the early 1970s by a team of researchers from the USDA in Beltsville, MD, describing the thermal denaturation profiles of intact collagen from a variety of animal sources.4 The temperatures for the denaturation process typically begin near 60°C (140°F), reach the midpoint of the denaturation around 70°C (158°F), and end around 80°C (176°F).
+A quick literature search produced work published in the early 1970s by a team of researchers from the USDA in Beltsville, MD describing the thermal denaturation profiles of intact collagen from a variety of animal sources.4 The onset temperatures for the denaturation process typically begin near 60 °C (140 °F), reach the mid-point of the denaturation around 70 °C (158 °F), and end around 80 °C (176 °F).
 In other words, collagen denaturation occurs at temperatures well below the temperatures used by the University of Manchester scientists in their study.

 From the denaturation profiles, these researchers determined that the loss of native structure primarily entails the unraveling of the collagen triple helix.
 This unraveling would expose the protein backbone, making it much easier to undergo chemical degradation.

-In Dinosaur Blood and the Age of the Earth, I discuss another reason why the study results obtained by the University of Manchester scientists don’t contradict the recovery of collagen from 70- to 80-million-year-old dinosaur remains.
-In effect, this research team was addressing a different question—namely, how long can collagen last in animal remains in a form that can be isolated and used as a source of genetic information about the organisms found at archaeological and fossil sites?
+In Dinosaur Blood and the Age of the Earth, I discuss another reason why the study results obtained by the University of Manchester scientists don’t contradict the recovery of collagen from 70–80 million-year-old dinosaur remains.
+In effect, this research team was addressing a different question.
+Namely, how long can collagen last in animal remains in a form that can be isolated and used as a source of genetic information about the organisms found at archaeological and fossil sites?

 The researchers also point out that they expect collagen to persist for much longer than 700,000 years, but in a chemically altered state due to cross-linking reactions and other types of chemical modifications.
 They state, “Collagen could plausibly be detected at lower concentrations [than 1 percent of the original amounts] in much older material but likely in a diagenetically-altered state and at levels whereby separation from endogenous and exogenous contaminations is much more time-consuming, costly and perhaps applicable only to atypically large taxa that can offer sufficient fossil material for destructive analysis.”8